streamr-dev/network/packages/broker/configuration.md

 You may use environment variables to define any configuration option.
 This is not the recommended way to use configuration: it is better to modify the actual configuration file, is possible.

-E.g. if you want to set a private key, you can define a variable like this:
+E.g. if you want to set the private key, you can define a variable like this:
 ```
 STREAMR__BROKER__CLIENT__AUTH__PRIVATE_KEY = '0x1234'
 ````